 The Astotin Lake Playground is near the picnic area and theatre.

-On weekdays, visit the Discovery Dome in the Astotin Lake Rec Area from 1:00 p.m. to 3:00 p.m. for free activities with parks staff.
+On weekdays, visit the Discovery Dome in the Astotin Lake Rec Area from 1:00 p.m. to 3:00 p.m. for free activities with Parks Canada staff.

 Get a Parks Canada Xplorer book from the Visitor Centre at the south entrance to the park or Astotin Lake Campground Kiosk & complete the activities to earn a prize.

 The sand at Astotin Lake Beach is great for building sandcastles!
 Note that the lake is prone to swimmer’s itch and has leeches, so it is not a swimming lake.

 Camping at Elk Island National Park